snoh1654/Character-Interaction-Recorder/README.md

 - As a user, I want to be able to view the available champions in my collection of champion information
 - As a user, I want to be able to save my Champion Collection
 - As a user, I want to be able to load and resume writing or viewing my Champion Collection
-- As a user, I want to be reminded to save the Champion Collection prior to exiting it